ddai-min/RN_Chatting_client/README.md

 This is just client.
 You must clone https://github.com/ddai-min/express-mongodb-server.git for server.
-Expo Cli, Mongo DB, axios
+used skills : expo Cli, mongo DB, axios